-“The encounter was truly exciting, emotional and wild,” says Cecchini.
+“The encounter [with Nathalie Decoster] was truly exciting, emotional and wild,” says Cecchini.
 “What spoke weren’t our heads but our hearts and maybe our stomachs too!
 I adore Nathalie because she sees the world with her soul and I believe that there is a great need to see the world with our souls.
 Nathalie’s art is a pathway to salvation.”

 This first edition of the Panzano Arte trail, which consists of 25 monumental sculptures and three extra-large format photos, begins in the town centre before leading visitors to the four participating wineries: Fontodi, Renzo Marinai, Tenuta Casenuove and La Massa.
 Eolo, Dans la Lune, Concrete, Rencontre dans le Temps, Marie, Espace Temps and Sentinelles will be clustered in and around Panzano, while the pieces to be exhibited at the wineries have yet to be announced.

 For more information, visit www.panzanoarte.com or follow @panzanoarteitaly on Instagram.

 Fontodi has been in the Manetti family since 1968.
 The certified organic winery south of Panzano unfurls over 130 hectares in the famous Conca d’Oro (“Golden Basin”), whose shape and situation enjoys an exceptional microclimate.
 Associated with the production of terracotta tiles for centuries, the estate focuses on the potential for growing Sangiovese grapes in the Panzano area.